GiorgiBeriashvili/java-group-2/exam/midterm/theoretical-questions.md

 In Java, garbage means unreferenced objects.

-Garbage Collection is the process of reclaiming the runtime's unused memory automatically.
+Garbage Collection is the process of reclaiming the unused memory of the runtime automatically.
 In other words, it is a way to destroy the unreferenced objects.

 ### **15. Define constructor**